Hoover070/BudgetApp_Model/README.md

 Contact:

-For more information or collaboration, connect with me on LinkedIn.
+For more information or collaboration, connect with me on [LinkedIn Profile](https://www.linkedin.com/in/williamhoover70/).